TChotibut/ml-for-physical-scientists/Announcements.md

 * [03-29-2021] Homework 4 is uploaded.
 It's due on April 7 by 10 am here https://www.dropbox.com/request/kYBBOEogbWiKLgDXF2vt.
 See the submission instruction in our facebook group.

 * [03-16-2021] Homework 3 is uploaded.
+You'll get to build your first neural nets from scratch!
 The submission is due by March 25 at noon.
 You can upload your solutions in the following dropbox link https://www.dropbox.com/request/dSL6mPAm0NQ8KPELMDo9.

 * [03-08-2021] From the outlook and feedback from the course, there'll be no mid-term nor final exam.
 However, homework will constitute 60% of your grade whereas the final project will constitute 40%.
 Please spend time thinking and crafting your final research project.
 We'll be meeting physically to work on your final project proposal together on Wednesday, March 17, from 4.30pm - 6.30pm at Chula Intelligent and Complex Systems new office in https://www.tusparkwha.com/en.
 Please prepare 5-10 minutes presentation of your final project proposal, then we'll give you feedback.
 Feel free to refer to additional readings page for your final project ideas.
 See you soon!